 São Paulo School of Advanced Science on Ecology of Human Sleep and Biological Rhythms

-IMPORTANT NOTICE: Due to the event’s rescheduling resulting from the coronavirus pandemic, the School announces a new window for applications, from September 01-January 30, 2021.
+IMPORTANT NOTICE: Due to the event’s rescheduling resulting from the coronavirus pandemic, the School announces a new window for applications, from September 01-February 28, 2021.
 Those who already sent the application do not need to submit it again.

 The school will bring together renowned researchers from Brazil and around the world, focusing on sleep and circadian rhythms from an ecological perspective.
 The program was designed to teach the basic concepts and discuss the consequences of applying this knowledge in well-being, disease prevention and treatment in human populations.